microsoft/verona/docs/internal/compiler-steps.md

 The parser is responsible for:
 * Understanding how to navigate directory structures to include all reachable code
+* Check syntax and semantic correctness of all sources
 * Recognising foreign calls and trigger parsing of foreign code
-* Check syntax and semantic correctness of all sources
 * Parse the code as one meta-module and emit A-normal form AST for the next stage

-The final product of the parser is a fully checked concrete AST that the MLIR layer can consume as is (with potential additional helper structures) and generate plain MLIR without additional checks.
+The final product of the parser is a fully checked concrete AST (and additional helper structures) that the MLIR layer can consume as is and generate plain MLIR without additional syntax checks.

 The stages (and status) of the parser are:
 * (mostly done) Lex/Parse (+ syntax check)
-* (mostly done) Resolve symbols
+* (mostly done) Symbol resolution
 * (in progress) Type inference + Generics + Reification
 * (in progress) Reachability analysis & code elision
 * (in progress) Separation of dynamic vs. static calls